The Impact Journal is moving to a new website

 We are currently updating the site and all issues of the Journal will be available again soon.
 In the meantime, please find Issue 1 articles available here.

-In celebration of the 20th year anniversary of the IMPACT Printmaking Conference, the Centre for Fine Print Research (CFPR) launched the IMPACT Printmaking Journal.
-The first issue is now live at: http://www.impactprintmaking.com/journals/spring-2020/
+In celebration of the 20th year anniversary of the IMPACT Printmaking Conference, the Centre for Print Research launched the IMPACT Printmaking Journal.

 IMPACT stands for ‘International Multi-disciplinary Printmaking: Artists, Concepts and Techniques’, which takes the form of a conference that is run every other year.
 Over the years, the IMPACT conference has increasingly focused on creating an academic forum on all aspects of print: advancing technological knowledge, contextualizing print, talking about the poetry and language of print, and maintaining a showcase for print practitioners.